OB-lab/PaternityPools/README.md

 vcftools --gzvcf Pool1_Q30mac1.vcf.gz --minDP 3 --recode --recode-INFO-all --stdout > Pool1_Q30mac1dp3.vcf
 ```

 Sites with high coverage could be multi-copy regions of the genome, so we removed these potential paralogues.
-We first calculated the mean depth per site after pooling the VCFs of all the individuals used in this study and plot their distribution in ```R```.
+We first calculated the mean depth per site after pooling the VCFs of all the individuals used in this study and plot their distribution in ```R``` (min=1.8, max=2416.3).
 Then, we visually examined the distribution of mean read depth across all sites and selected a threshold value of 250.

 ```
 vcftools --vcf Pool1_Q30mac1dp3.vcf --site-mean-depth --out mean_depth